Soham1176/LaughTap/README.md

 # LaughTap
-This is First Project made using JavaScript
+This is First Project made using JavaScript,HTML & CSS